Palau Sant Jordi on Montjuic, near the Tour de France 2026 stage finish in Barcelona

 What is the Grand Départ?

 The Tour de France is the biggest annual sporting event in cycling and one of the most-watched sporting events in the world.
-Each summer it sends the sport's best riders on a three-week, country-crossing race, and the place where it all begins is known as the Grand Départ — the "great start".
-Hosting it is a major prize, and in 2026 that honour belongs to Barcelona.
+Each summer it sends the sport's best riders on a three-week, country-crossing race, and the place where it all begins is known as the Grand Départ: the "great start".
+Hosting it is a major prize, and in 2026 that honour belonged to Barcelona.

-This is a genuinely historic moment.
-The Tour has only ever started on Spanish soil twice before — in San Sebastián in 1992 and Bilbao in 2023 — and it has never begun in Barcelona until now.
-For a few days in early July, the Catalan capital becomes the centre of the cycling world, with the race weaving past the city's most recognisable landmarks before heading north toward France.
-Whether you are travelling in for the race or already living here, it is a rare chance to see the Tour up close.
+It was a genuinely historic moment.
+The Tour had only ever started on Spanish soil twice before (in San Sebastián in 1992 and Bilbao in 2023), and it had never begun in Barcelona until 2026.
+For a few days in early July, the Catalan capital became the centre of the cycling world, with the race weaving past the city's most recognisable landmarks before heading north toward France.
+For residents and visitors alike, it was a rare chance to see the Tour up close.

-First time at a Tour stage?
-You do not need to be a cycling fan to enjoy it.
-The roadside is free, the atmosphere is part street party, and the publicity caravan that rolls through before the riders is an event in itself.
-Treat it as a day out, not just a bike race.
+New to how a Tour stage works?
+You did not need to be a cycling fan to enjoy it.
+The roadside was free, the atmosphere was part street party, and the publicity caravan that rolled through before the riders was an event in itself.
+For most people who turned out, it was a day out as much as a bike race.

 Tour de France 2026: Dates & Stages

-The 2026 Tour de France runs from Saturday 4 July to Sunday 26 July, finishing as always in the Paris region.
-The opening three stages are all staged in and around Barcelona and Catalonia before the race crosses into France.
+The 2026 Tour de France ran from Saturday 4 July to Sunday 26 July, finishing as always in the Paris region.
+The opening three stages were all staged in and around Barcelona and Catalonia before the race crossed into France.

 Barcelona to Barcelona